-4. 1 Research
+A 1 Research

-4.1.1 Graduates of the doctoral program will have acquired sufficient skill, ability and experience that they will be able to engage in further ongoing, self-directed research activity, to take their place in various appropriate communities of researchers (e.g., academic societies, college faculties), and to contribute to the development of the scholarly enterprise in appropriate ways (skills, techniques, tools, practice, ideas, theories, approaches, materials, etc.).

-- THESIS PREPARATION, PRESENTATION AND DEFENCE - evidence of participation in the wider scholarly community in the student's CV submitted for the thesis defence - FACULTY MODELING AND MENTORING comps and thesis supervision; collaborative projects between faculty and students (e.g. writing an article together) - GRADUATE SURVEYS pertinent question on survey; submitted CV that they will have an entrylevel ability
+4. 1 Research 4.1.1 Graduates of the doctoral program will have acquired sufficient skill, ability and experience that they will be able to engage in further ongoing, self-directed research activity, to take their place in various appropriate communities of researchers (e.g., academic societies, college faculties), and to contribute to the THESIS PREPARATION, PRESENTATION AND DEFENCE evidence of participation in the wider scholarly community in the student's CV submitted for the thesis defence FACULTY MODELING AND MENTORING comps and thesis supervision; collaborative projects between faculty and students (e.g. writing)